 Looking through this, once again it looks relatively interesting but it’s not going to be anything too exciting.
 Just a huge block of text and most internet users would not get through this because of the way that their content is designed and the readability around it.

 Just looking at this information alone, we can figure out how to tackle the search intent for this keyword phrase.
-We know three out of the top five results are articles, so we can create an article and that’s always going to be my preferred way to satisfy search intent because obviously you can go super in depth with an article or a guide and generally they’re much easier to rank than homepage or product page or a category page, for example.
+We know three out of the top five results are articles, so we can create an article.
+That’s always going to be my preferred way to satisfy search intent because you can go super in-depth with an article or a guide and generally they’re much easier to rank than a homepage, product page, or category page, for example.

 The first step is we’re going to write an article and then we’re going to look at the total word count.
 Our target word count would probably be in the 3,000 to 4,000 range.

-These are the main things that came to my mind right away if I was going to create a piece of content.
+These are the main things that came to my mind right away if I were going to create a piece of content.
 This is basically what I do for every page that I want to rank.
-I just create a little basic strategy.
+I just create a basic strategy.